atmask/atmask.github.io/content/posts/01-getting-started-w-hugo/index.md

 ```

 ### Run Hugo Locally
 You can now run your site locally by running `hugo server` from the terminal within your project.
-This bring up your site at http://localhost:1313/.
+This bring up your site at [http://localhost:1313/](http://localhost:1313/).

-You can change the Title on your site by editing the `hugo.yaml` file.
+You can change the title on your site by editing the `hugo.yaml` file.
 All PaperMod features and customizations can be found documented here: [PaperMod Features](https://github.com/adityatelange/hugo-PaperMod/wiki/Features)

 ### Deploy to Github Pages

 Next we will deploy to Github pages.
-Remember that earlier we changed the **Build and deployment** setting to Github Actions,.
+Remember that earlier we changed the **Build and deployment** setting to Github Actions.
 This means that we need to specify a Github Actions workflow for Github Runners to execute when you push your repo.
 Github Actions are a series of jobs that will be performed on your code base when you push to Github.
 In our case we will use Github Actions to build our Hugo site and deploy to Pages.
 To do this we must create the following workflow file in our repo: `<github-username>.github.io/.github/workflows/hugo.yaml`
 ```yaml
 # Sample workflow for building and deploying a Hugo site to GitHub Pages
 name: Deploy Hugo site to Pages